retropopulator/PopCAM/README.md

 The best way to do this is to copy the contents of [HeartSparkBar_V2p0.yml](https://raw.githubusercontent.com/D1plo1d/PopCAM/master/examples/HeartSparkBar_V2p0.yml) into your new .yml file.

 Once you've got that done you'll want to modify the file to include all the settings for your particular brd and jig setup.
-The example file contains documentation on how to use it's various settings.
+The example file contains documentation on how to use its various settings.

 ### 2. Running PopCAM